ScreenStaring/shopify-dev-tools/README.md

 ```

 Note that `--access-token`'s argument begins with a `<`.
 This tells Shopify Development Tools to treat the remaining argument
-as a command, execute it, and use the first line of its output as shop's access token.
+as a command, execute it, and use the first line of its output as the shop's access token.

 The access token command will be passed the shop's name, as given on the command-line.